Siemens to cut 2,900 German jobs as part of 500 million euro cost-saving plan

 FRANKFURT (Reuters) - German engineering group Siemens (SIEGn.DE) on Monday said it would cut around 2,900 jobs in Germany as part of a restructuring plan to achieve 500 million euros ($589.60 million) in cost savings.

-Siemens said the measures were designed to boost the competitiveness of the Power and Gas division and the Process Industries and Drives division.
+Siemens said the measures were designed to boost the competitiveness of its Power and Gas division and the Process Industries and Drives division.

 “The market for fossil power generation has contracted substantially.
 Against the backdrop of this structural change, the agreement we’ve reached is critical to improving our competitiveness,” Lisa Davis, member of the Managing Board of Siemens AG said in the company’s statement.